To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

 A significant amount of heat can be lost from a building through its windows, especially during the cold winter months.
 Also in the winter it is important to maximise heat gain from the low angle sun.
 Blinds and shutters can help reduce the amount of heat loss as they can also be raised to maximise passive solar gains entering the building when needed.
 In contrast, solar protective glass will reduce solar gains year-round, even in the winter.

 Figure 6.
-The best practice guide on using solar shading to maximise energy savings
+The best practice guide on using solar shading to maximise energy savings.
+For the best results the system should be automatically controlled so that it is in the right position at all times of the year

 In order to save energy, blinds and shutters just need to operated effectively.
 To achieve this, follow the best practice guide recommended by ES-SO.